SkyK1ng/Nexa-433mhz-Transmitter-Decoding/README.md

 3. [SDR Sharp](https://airspy.com/download/)

 ## Decoding
 Recording the signal is done with a cheap SDR-dongel and a free sdr software such as SDRSharp.
-I recommend looking at some youtubevideos how to navigate the SDR software, it is easy and intuative but its easy to get lost in all the options and buttons!
+I recommend looking at some youtube videos how to navigate the SDR software, it is easy and intuative but its easy to get lost in all the options and buttons!

 After connecting the sdr to your computer you want to make recordings for each button press, both for on and off. *Remeber to give these recordings clear names! ie - button1_on, button1_off*

-These recordings can then later be opened in Audacity for decoding picture and measurments.
+These recordings can then later be opened in Audacity for decoding and measurments.

-What you will se in Audacity will be similar to this.
+What you will se in Audacity will be 4 repeating signals similar to this.

 ![screenshot](docs/images/top_on_off.png)
 ![screenshot](docs/images/mid_on_off.png)

 The signal is composed of 4 parts.
 1. paring/start